buhrmi/buhrmi/README.md

 ## Hi there

 This is buhrmi, a very legit super duper web and app developer.
-Sometimes I make [development streams](https://twitch.tv/buhrmiproggt).
+Sometimes you can find me [streaming on Twitch](https://twitch.tv/buhrmiproggt).

 ### Current projects

-- [Shitcoin Swap](https://www.shitcoinswap.com), an open-source crypto platform with built-in trading engine.
+- [Shitcoin Society](https://www.shitcoinsociety.com), an open-source crypto MLM project with built-in trading engine.
 - [Herr Stranzberg](https://github.com/buhrmi/stranzberg), a live AI assistant dedicated to supporting parents in the upbringing of their kids.

 <!--